Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Timeline expectation: 3 months to stabilize and plan.
 Revenue should maintain $100K–$120K range consistently.

-Don’t hire more contractors to do more work.
-Hire full-time people who can grow into leadership roles.
-You’re building a team, not assembling a task force.
+Don’t keep adding contractors just to get more work done; hire full-time people who can grow into leadership roles, because you’re building a team, not assembling a task force.

-Can’t scale delegation without systems.
-Spend the time documenting.
-It feels slow, but it’s the foundation for everything that follows.
+You can’t scale delegation without systems, so invest the time in documenting your processes—it feels slow in the moment, but it becomes the foundation for everything that follows.

-Asthe founder, you should not be in delivery or daily operations by Month 16.
-If you are, you’re the bottleneck to scale.
+As the founder, you should be out of delivery and day-to-day operations by Month 16; if you’re still in the weeds, you’ve become the bottleneck to scale.

-Year two shouldn’t just be “more of year one.”
-Add a premium tier, a corporate channel, or a complementary product.
-Diversification enables growth beyond capacity constraints.
+Year two shouldn’t be a repeat of year one, so add a premium tier, a corporate channel, or a complementary product to diversify revenue and grow beyond your current capacity constraints.

-Your early hires should develop into leaders who make decisions, not employees who execute tasks.
-Invest in their development.
-They’re your scale leverage.
+Your early hires should evolve into leaders who make decisions, not just task-doers, so invest intentionally in their development because they are your core leverage for scale.

 Month 16: If you’re still in daily operations and making 80%+ of decisions, delegation didn’t work.
 Fix it immediately, or year two will fail.